remicollet/php-xpass/README.md

 ## supported options

 * `cost` controls the CPU time cost of the hash.
-If `cost` is 0, a low default cost will be selected.
+If `cost` is 0, a reasonable default cost will be selected.

 # LICENSE